 Section Two – Amendments

 Any active Junior Branch member can submit a neatly-typed amendment to the Bylaws.
-The amendment should be turned into the LJR or Advisor for consideration and then presented at a joint meeting of the Executive and Extended Boards if deemed appropriate.
-A 2/3rds majority of the joint Executive and Extended Board is needed to pass an amendment.
+The amendment should be turned into the LJR(s) or Advisor for consideration and then presented at a joint meeting of the Executive and Extended Boards if deemed appropriate.
+Board members must be provided with at least 10 days notice of a meeting of which the intent is to review the bylaws.
+A quorum of ½ of the joint Executive and Extended board members must be present at the bylaws review meeting for an amendment to be considered.
+A 2/3rds majority vote of the joint Executive and Extended Board is needed to pass an amendment.

 Article VI – Disbandment of the Junior Branch

 Should the CISV Atlanta Area Junior Branch (JB) disband, all monies in the JB Treasury revert to the care of the Adult Treasury, and all JB assets must be frozen until a new JB establishes itself.
 All JB monies and past resources must be used to establish a new JB organization.